-Will Allen is a leader in the action he seeks.
-He is the founder and CEO of Growing Power, a farm and community food center located half a mile from Milwaukee’s largest housing project and four miles from the nearest grocery store.
+As the founder and CEO of Growing Power, Will Allen is a leader in the action he seeks.
+Growing Power was a pioneer farm and community food center located half a mile from Milwaukee’s largest housing project and four miles from the nearest grocery store.

 After a career in professional basketball and corporate marketing, Allen used the money from his retirement fund to buy the farm in 1995.
-Since then, Growing Power has developed into a thriving non-profit.
-In addition to its work in food production and distribution, Growing Power pioneers programs in education, youth programs, training programs for urban farmers and food activists, world-wide community outreach, and advocacy for food and environmental policy changes.
+Growing Power developed into a thriving non-profit.
+In addition to its work in food production and distribution, Growing Power pioneered programs in education, youth programs, training programs for urban farmers and food activists, world-wide community outreach, and advocacy for food and environmental policy changes.

 Will Allen was born on February 8, 1949.
 His parents and grandparents were sharecroppers in South Carolina.
 Eventually, Allen’s parents bought their own farm in Maryland, where he was expected to work hard along with the rest of the family.
 Every day, he counted down the minutes until the work was done and he was free to play basketball.
 When he graduated from high school, he was happy to leave farm work behind and vowed never to do hard labor again.
 In college, he was the first African-American basketball player at the University of Miami.
 After graduating, he went on to play professionally in the United States and in Europe.

 When he retired, Allen hoped to bring farming and fresh-grown healthy food to Milwaukee’s most underserved areas.
 To get started, he bought Milwaukee’s last urban farm and an abandoned greenhouse.
 He created education and beautification programs for youth, teaching them how to make compost and grow plants.
-Over the years, the project has grown into a flourishing Community Food Center that employs 120 people and raises 20,000 plants and vegetables, thousands of fish, and a livestock inventory of chickens, goats, ducks, rabbits, and bees.
-Groups that tour the facility will see six traditional greenhouses in addition to nine hoop houses (two of which are aquaponic), a type of greenhouse where the ceiling is built as a half-circle from one side of the building to the other.
+Over the years, the project grew into a flourishing Community Food Center that employed 120 people and raised 20,000 plants and vegetables, thousands of fish, and a livestock inventory of chickens, goats, ducks, rabbits, and bees.
+Groups that toured the facility witnessed six traditional greenhouses in addition to nine hoop houses (two of which are aquaponic), a type of greenhouse where the ceiling is built as a half-circle from one side of the building to the other.
 They allow for longer growing seasons by containing warmth under the hoop.
-There is also a worm depository, where worms are stored for making compost, an apiary with fourteen beehives, three poultry hoop houses with laying hens and ducks, outdoor pens for livestock including goats and turkeys, a composting operation that includes thirty pallet compost systems, an anaerobic digester that turns that farm’s food waste into biofuels, a rain water catchment system, and a retail store that sells produce, meat, worm castings for fertilizer, and compost to the community.
+There was also a worm depository, where worms are stored for making compost, an apiary with fourteen beehives, three poultry hoop houses with laying hens and ducks, outdoor pens for livestock including goats and turkeys, a composting operation that includes thirty pallet compost systems, an anaerobic digester that turned that farm’s food waste into biofuels, a rain water catchment system, and a retail store that sold produce, meat, worm castings for fertilizer, and compost to the community.

-The remarkable thing is that all this fits onto a piece of land about the size of a small grocery store.
-After successfully building this resource for the people of Milwaukee, Allen leads workshops so people from other communities can learn how to build similarly efficient farms in their urban spaces.
+The remarkable thing is that all this fit onto a piece of land about the size of a small grocery store.
+After successfully building this resource for the people of Milwaukee, Allen lead workshops so people from other communities could learn how to build similarly efficient farms in their urban spaces.

 Allen’s book, The Good Food Revolution, was published in 2012.
-By writing and teaching workshops, Allen has spread his message to communities throughout the U.S. and the world.
-Growing Power now has satellite locations in Madison, Wisconsin and Chicago.
-His daughter Erika Allen, runs the Chicago branch of Growing Power.
+Through his writing and teaching workshops, Allen spread his message to communities throughout the U.S. and the world.
+Growing Power opened satellite locations in Madison, Wisconsin and Chicago.